What is the CSTF? – The Acronym You Should Look Out For

 What is the CSTF?

-The UK Core Skills Training Framework (CSTF) is a collection of recommendations that cover the key statutory and mandatory training subjects for many roles in the health sector.
-It describes the key learning outcomes that any training should include, how often it should take place (including refresher periods) and the best approach to delivering that training.
-The CSTF isn’t actually a regulatory requirement – but it is a common framework to guide healthcare organisations when they design and plan training activities.
-The aim is to ensure that they’re standardised across the UK and focused on the needs that are common to all roles.
+The Core Skills Training Framework (CSTF)® is a collection of recommendations that cover the key statutory and mandatory training subjects for many roles in the health sector.
+It describes the key learning outcomes that any training should include and how often it should take place (including refresher periods).
+The CSTF is a common framework to guide healthcare organisations when they design and plan statutory and mandatory training, and over the last 10 years, has become the trusted benchmark for healthcare professionals.
+The aim is to ensure that training standardised across the UK and focused on the needs that are common to all roles.
 These are minimum expected standards, and many healthcare organisations may have their own more detailed standards.

 Where did it come from?

-Why trusts and healthcare providers look out for it?
+Why should trusts and healthcare providers look out for it?

 Why agencies and training providers look out for it

 For locum agencies, recruitment agencies or commercial training companies that provide training in the statutory and mandatory subjects, it means that they too can use the CSTF documentation to plan their training programmes.
-Increasingly often, the purchasing consortia (private and NHS), who are buying training services or asking an agency to supply personnel, will specify CSTF-aligned training as a requirement.
-And when an agency takes a new person on to their books, they can use the directory of healthcare providers in the same way as a direct employer does to check on previous training.
+Increasingly often, the purchasing consortia (private and NHS), who are buying training services or asking an agency to supply personnel, will specify training aligned to the CSTF as a requirement.

 What does it mean for you?

-If the training that you received from a previous employer was CSTF-aligned, a new employer knows straight away what the content would have covered.
-So, if you work with multiple employers and/or agencies,this will prevent you from having to go through multiple rounds of induction or refresher training.
-If you’re returning to the workforce and need to arrange refresher training, looking for a training provider who is CSTF-aligned would be a smart move.
+If the training that you received from a previous employer was benchmarked to the CSTF, a new employer knows straight away what the content would have covered.
+So, if you work with multiple employers and/or agencies and your CSTF competency has been recorded and transferred, this will help to reduce the amount of duplicate training.
+If you’re returning to the workforce and need to arrange refresher training, looking for a training provider who has aligned their training to the CSTF would be a smart move.
 You can even download the CSTF subject guides and see for yourself what the training should cover.

 • Provides a national ‘benchmark’ for the content of statutory/mandatory training